davidmweber/lxc-kafka-playground/README.md

  see a list of schemas.
 * Access a shell on the container using `lxc exec <container-name> bash`.
 The KSQL tool set is available from `ksql/bin/`.
+* The [Kakfa ReST](https://github.com/confluentinc/kafka-rest) server is available.
+Check it using `curl http://10.x.x.x:8082/topics`

 See [this video](https://www.youtube.com/embed/A45uRzJiv7I) for a taste as to what this container can do.